 Source: New Darlings

-We’re making a holistic effort at being more mindful this year, which means improving not only our homes but also our manners.
+We’re making a holistic effort at being more mindful, which means improving not only our homes but also our manners.
 While there are many guides on how to be the perfect host or hostess, we noticed a lack of clarity on house guest etiquette.
 Join us in minding our Ps and Qs, and you’re sure to get invited back again and again.

 Bring a Gift

-This first tip is non-negotiable.
+This first tip is nonnegotiable.
 You always want to bring a lovely gift to recognize the hospitality of your host.
 It’s best to try to personalize your gift – and it doesn’t have to be extravagant!
-Check out our Gift Guide for ideas.
+A Scented Candle or Throw will do the trick.

 When it comes to communication, you want to err on the side of caution and provide your host with all the information regarding your stay.
 This means keeping your host informed on the date and time of your arrival, as well as how long you plan to remain in his or her home.
 Disclose any dietary restrictions or relevant allergies – don’t spring any surprises on your host!
 If you plan to have any visitors in the house, make sure to okay it first.
 Finally, ensure your host has an easy way of contacting you – both before and during your visit.